Cyprus High School

 Cyprus High School is a public high school located at 8575 W Cordero Dr. in Magna, Utah, United States.
 Cyprus High opened in 1918, and now has an enrollment of 3,000 students.
 The principal of the school as of 2024 is Josh LeRoy.
 The school's mascot is the Cyprus Pirate.
 In 2025, Cyprus High School moved to a new campus located at 8575 W Cordero Dr.

 Cyprus High belongs to the Granite School District.

 Cyprus High School dates back to April 1918.
 The auditorium was added in 1973 and the science building in 1978.
 Due to the age of the main building, it was completely rebuilt in 1983.
 In 2025, a new building was constructed on a new campus to replace the aging building.

 Enrollment

 Cyprus High School serves approximately 2,600 students in grades, 9–12.
-The building of Cyprus isn't big enough to hold 4 grades, so as part of it, Brockbank Jr. High became a part of Cyprus.
-7th and 8th graders that would've gone to Brockbank now go to Matheson Junior High School.
+The old building of Cyprus wasn't big enough to hold 4 grades, so as part of it, Brockbank Jr. High became a part of Cyprus.
+7th and 8th graders that would've gone to Brockbank went to Matheson Junior High School.
+However, with the establishment of the new high school Brockbank Jr. High has been re-established.

 As of the 2020-2021 school year, 49.2% of the student body are White, 41.8% are Hispanic, 2.2% are African American, 3.0% are Pacific Islander, 1.7% are Asian, and 1.3% are Native American.